shinington/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Ph.D. student in the Computer Science & Engineering Department at Washington University in St. Louis, advised by Professor [Yevgeniy Vorobeychik](https://vorobeychik.com/).
+I am a Ph.D. candidate in the Computer Science & Engineering Department at Washington University in St. Louis, advised by Professor [Yevgeniy Vorobeychik](https://vorobeychik.com/).
 My research interests are machine learning (ML) and computer security.
 Specifically, I am interested in both ML for security applications and security of ML models themselves.